Salekhard: History

 The settlement of Obdorsk (Обдорск) was founded in 1595, in the place of a Khanty settlement called Polnovat-Vozh (Полноват-вож), by Russian settlers after the conquest of Siberia.
 It was situated on the Ob River, and its name supposedly derives from that.
 The land around Obdorsk was referred to as Obdorsky krai, or Obdoriya.

 The town was often used as a place of exile during the Tsarist and Soviet periods.
 Among notable people who spent time here were the Doukhobor spiritual leader Pyotr Verigin and Leon Trotsky.
-The town and nearby area contained three Soviet camps where approximately 6,500 prisoners were held, arrested for their belief in God.
-At the port of Salekhard, approximately 1,500 prisoners loaded and unloaded goods at the dock, or mined metal ores.
-About 5,000 prisoners in two camps near Salekhard were assigned to polish diamonds mined from Mir mine.
+At the port of Salekhard, approximately 1,500 prisoners were used as slave labor, loading and unloading goods at the dock, or mining metal ore.
+About 5,000 prisoners in two camps near Salekhard were forced to polish diamonds mined from Mir mine.

 The nearest railway station is at Labytnangi on the opposite side of the river Ob.
 From 1949 to 1953, the Salekhard-Igarka Railway project made an unsuccessful attempt to extend the line to Igarka, claiming the lives of thousands of Gulag prisoners.
 The section of railway from Salekhard to Nadym was completed and remained in use for some time in the Soviet era, although it was later abandoned.
 It is currently being rebuilt, along with a long-awaited bridge across the Ob between Labytnangi and Salekhard.

 Salekhard was the host city for the 2006 Arctic Council Ministerial Meeting in October 2006.

-In April 2014, Rostelecom, a Russian Internet service provider, completed the final stretch of the Nadym-Salekhard optical Internet line.
-That same line stretches for almost 3,500 km.
+In April 2014, Rostelecom, a Russian Internet service provider, completed the final stretch of the Nadym-Salekhard optical Internet line, which stretches for almost 3,500 km.

-In the Summer of 2016, temperatures as high as 95 F thawed anthrax-infected corpses that were frozen since the soviet era near Salekhard, causing anthrax spores to infect reindeer herds and herders.
+In the Summer of 2016, temperatures as high as 95 F thawed anthrax-infected corpses that had been frozen since the soviet era near Salekhard, causing anthrax spores to infect reindeer herds and herders.